-The centre was made up of three self-contained two storey houses.
-Each house were clean and comfortable, and were decorated and furnished in a manner that suited the needs and preferences of the people who lived there.
+The centre was made of one single storey bungalow and was in close proximity to another centre.
+The centre was clean and comfortable, and was decorated and furnished in a manner that suited the needs and preferences of the people who lived there.
 Most wall and floor surfaces throughout the houses were of good quality and were suitable.
 Overall the wall and floor surfaces in bathrooms were of impervious material, and joints between walls and floors were covered and suitably sealed to allow for effective cleaning.
-During a walk around the centre, the inspector noted that the centre was generally kept in a clean and hygienic condition throughout and was well maintained, although some areas required upgrade.
+During a walk around the centre, the inspector noted that the centre was generally kept in a clean and hygienic condition throughout and was well maintained.